Aidan’s Story [Getting Diagnosed with Autism]

-Aidan was such a happy baby.
+Aidan was such a happy baby, I never imagined he’d be getting diagnosed with Autism.
 I had always been a pretty easy going mom, the mom who took her kids everywhere with her without a second thought.
 We took trips to the mall to walk around, went to the park, had play dates, and I was in my glory because all I ever wanted to be growing up was a mommy and more importantly a Stay at Home Mommy.
-I didn’t want to leave my children everyday, I didn’t want to miss them growing up, and now finally I had all I prayed for.
+I didn’t want to leave my children every day, I didn’t want to miss them growing up, and now finally I had all I prayed for.
 I was home with all three of my little loves, doing the wife and mom thing.

-I didn’t know what was wrong, in tears I explained what was happening to the kids pediatrician.
-While I love there pediatrician, I don’t think he saw Aidan as an autistic child either.
-All I got was a “just keep him safe” from that doctors appointment.
+I didn’t know what was wrong, in tears I explained what was happening to the kid’s pediatrician.
+While I love their pediatrician, I don’t think he saw Aidan as an autistic child either.
+All I got was a “just keep him safe” from that doctor’s appointment.
 I did however get a phone number to Early Intervention from him for Lilly.
 Not knowing what to do, I called and made an appointment to have both twins evaluated.

 As Aidan began services, his coordinator advised me to make an appointment with a Developmental Neurologist.
-These specialists take months to get into see, however as she was preparing me for the strong possibility of a diagnosis, she also called the neurologists office in an effort to push the appointment request.
+These specialists take months to get into see, however as she was preparing me for the strong possibility of diagnosis, she also called the neurologists office in an effort to push the appointment request.
 We got an appointment within a month, by this time Aidan’s workers had become like family.
-I had gone from not leaving the house and hardly having contact with anyone beyond my husband to having these woman come every week at different times, they kept Aidan busy and safe so I could breath and sit for a moment.
-They were there when ever I had a question or needed to vent, they were my support system.
+I had gone from not leaving the house and hardly having contact with anyone beyond my husband to having these women come every week at different times, they kept Aidan busy and safe so I could breathe and sit for a moment.
+They were there whenever I had a question or needed to vent, they were my support system.

 (Lilly also qualified for speech, after not progressing she went to the neurologist and also got an ASD diagnosis, she then got intense services mimicking Aidan’s.
 Her speech increased greatly, along with her muscle tone.
 She still has sensory issues and delayed processing but has improved greatly)